 Definition of a Decagon

 A decagon is a polygon with ten sides and ten angles.
-It is a closed, two-dimensional shape, meaning all its sides are connected, and it lies flat on a plane.
+Now, it is a closed, two-dimensional shape, meaning all its sides are connected, and it lies flat on a plane.
 The sides are straight line segments, and the points where the sides meet are called vertices.
 The defining characteristic of a decagon is simply that it has ten sides; this is what distinguishes it from other polygons like pentagons (five sides) or octagons (eight sides).

 Types of Decagons